-Each Stream Processing Instance stores every configured connection to a streaming data source or sink in its connection registry.
+Each Stream Processing Workspace stores every configured connection to a streaming data source or sink in its connection registry.
 The procedures on this page walk you through creating and configuring your Atlas Stream Processing connections.

 Prerequisites